-Specialised Gold Loan NBFCs lose ground to banks, but regain share in FY15
+Specialised Gold Loan NBFCs lose ground to banks, but regain share in FY15 to H1FY17

-During the last three years, Specialised Gold Loan NBFCs lost significant market share to public sector banks and the unorganised sector.
-The market share of Specialised Gold NBFCs came down to 31 per cent in FY13 from a high of 36.5 per cent in FY12 and further declined to 27.6 per cent in FY14.
+During FY12-14, Specialised Gold Loan NBFCs lost significant market share to public sector banks and the unorganised sector.
+The market share of Specialised Gold NBFCs came down to 31 per cent in FY13 from a high of 36.5 per cent in FY12 and further declined to 28.6 per cent in FY14.
 The phase marked a turbulent period for Specialised Gold Loans NBFCs as they struggled to come to terms with the changed regulatory environment.
 The NBFCs focussed and spent their resources in consolidating their operations, diversifying their risks, improving productivity from their existing branch network and managing/retaining their employees.
-As a result, they could regain some of their lost ground in FY15 with a market share of 29.4per cent and are now poised for a healthy growth as they enter into a stable regulatory regime.
-(Source: IMaCS Industry Report 2015)
+As a result, they could regain some of their lost ground in FY15 and FY16 with a market share of 30 per cent and 31 per cent respectively.
+Gold Loan NBFCs are now poised for a healthy growth as they enter into a stable regulatory regime.
+(Source: IMaCS Industry Report 2017)

 New NBFC entrants into the market were the worst affected by the regulatory uncertainty and their inability to manage their asset quality in the scenario of declining gold prices.
 Several players exited the market while a few others significantly reduced their exposure in the segment.
-(Source: IMaCS Industry Report 2015)
+Of the NBFC entrants, two companies, namely, India Infoline Finance Limited and Shriram City Union Finance Limited continue to operate in the segment, but with cautious outlook and have curtailed their exposure and capped their exposure to the segment.
+After achieving market share of 7 per cent collectively in FY13, their combined share declined to 5.1 per cent in FY14 and 4.6 per cent in FY16, even when the regulatory constraints were eased and gold prices turned favourable towards the end of FY16.
+(Source: IMaCS Industry Report 2017)